asherber/StaTypPocoQueries.PetaPoco/README.md

 Because StaTypPocoQueries.Core includes support for F# quotations, bringing FSharp.Core along for the ride, this library supports those as well.

-Note that the NuGet package include its own copy of StaTypPocoQueries.Core, rather than referencing that library's NuGet package.
-This is so that the package can target .NET 4.5 as well as .NET Standard 2.0 (the published NuGet for StaTypPocoQueries.Core is .NET Standard only).
-The private version also uppercases reserved words in the generated SQL that are lowercased in the published version.

 ## Usage

 These examples assume that `Database.EnableAutoSelect == true`, so that the `SELECT` (or `DELETE`) portion of the SQL command is generated for you based on your POCO class.
 For this reason, the library cannot be used with `dynamic`.